SAP/openui5-docs/docs/Automatic_determination_of_$expand_and_$select_10ca58b.md

 You switch on auto-$expand/$select by setting the flag `autoExpandSelect` during [model construction](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataModel/constructor).

 It is still possible to specify `$expand` and `$select` in the binding parameters.
 This is useful if you need to access properties which are not bound on the UI.
-When auto-$expand/$select is switched on, it is not possible to change `$expand` and `$select` via the binding's [changeParameters](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataListBinding/methods/changeParameters) API.
+When auto-$expand/$select is switched on, you may add any path to a simple or structured property to `$select`, even if this path contains navigation properties.
+The binding converts this `$select` to a `$expand` if necessary.
+It is not possible to change `$expand` and `$select` via the binding's [changeParameters](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataListBinding/methods/changeParameters) API.
 You don't have specify **key properties** in the binding's `$select` parameter if they aren't bound on the UI.
 These are selected automatically because keys are required in many scenarios, for example, to compute the edit-URL to update an entity.

 In auto-$expand/$select mode, a parent binding aggregates the binding paths and query options of its child bindings in its `$select` and `$expand` options, so that they do not send own data services requests.
 This aggregation is only possible in the following cases: